 - Poached eggs are used in Eggs Benedict and Eggs Florentine (made with prosciutto mince onion and garlic, spinach, nutmeg, crème fresh, grated Romano cheese.

-- Poached eggs are the basis for many dishes in Louisiana Creole cuisines as Eggs Sardou.
+- Poached eggs are the basis for many dishes in Louisiana Creole cuisines as Eggs Sardou (eggs poached in a tomato sauce served with creamed spinach and grits).

 - Portuguese, Eggs Hussarde and Eggs St. Charles.
-Creole poached egg dishes are typically served for brunches.
+Creole poached egg dishes are typically served for brunch.

-- Several cuisines include eggs poached in soup or broth and served in the soup.
+- Several cuisines include eggs poached in broth, soup, or a sauce.
 In parts of central Columbia, for instance, a popular breakfast item is eggs poached in a scallion/coriander broth with milk, known as changua or simply caldo de huevo ("egg soup").

-- The Libyan dish Shakashouka consists of eggs poached in a spicy tomato sauce.
+- Libyan Shakashouka is prepared with eggs poached in a spicy tomato sauce.

-- In Italy poached eggs are typically seasoned with grated Parmigiano reggiano and butter (or olive oil).
+- In Italy poached eggs are seasoned with grated Parmigiano Reggiano and butter (or olive oil).

-- Turkish dish Cilbit consists of poached eggs, yogurt sauce with garlic and butter with red peppers.
+- Turkish dish Cilbit is prepared with yogurt sauce with garlic and butter with red peppers topped with a poached egg.